 What are the policies offered by TIAA and how good are they?
 Let us find out!

 TIAA has the highest A.M.
 Best (A++) financial currently offered to any life insurance company.
 If you are in the market considering TIAA as your life insurance provider, now is the time to buy.
 TIAA is ceasing all life insurance sales effective December 2019.

 If you are reading this after December 2019, consider the following companies as alternatives to TIAA for life insurance

 Northwestern Mutual in one of the few life insurance companies that shares the financial rating of A++.
 Unfortunately, their product portfolio is more competitive on permanent than term life insurance policies.

 If you are looking for term life insurance USAA is very similar to TIAA.
 While TIAA has focused on serving teachers throughout America, USAA does the same for military families with a similar product lineup.
 They also have a AA+ financial rating from A.M.
 Best.
-Also see our list of the best life insurance companies.

 Company History and Background

 TIAA was established in 1918 by noted business magnate and philanthropist Andrew Carnegie (lots of wealthy Americans have helped make America much better and stronger).
 The company was founded for the specific purpose of providing educators with life insurance as well as a guaranteed retirement income.